How to Plant, Grow, and Care For Bell Peppers

 If it’s too cold, the plant will also have difficulty ripening the fruits.
 Temperatures below 55°F will stunt pepper plants and may cause them not to ripen.
 Use a greenhouse, row cover, or start earlier if possible.

 Bell peppers don’t usually have many pests or diseases, but that doesn’t mean they are immune to problems!
-Here are a few common issues you may encounter and how to fix them with organic growing methods.
+There a few common pepper plant issues you may encounter.
+We’ll dig into each issue and how to fix them with organic growing methods.

 Blossom End Rot